 How to Monitor Logs with tail -f

-option allows you to follow the file as it grows, making it an invaluable tool for monitoring log files in real-time.
-This tutorial will guide you through the process of using tail -f
+The tail command in Linux is commonly used to display the last few lines of a file.
+The -f option allows you to follow the file as it grows, making it an invaluable tool for monitoring log files in real-time.
+This tutorial will guide you through the process of using tail -f for effective log monitoring.

 1. Basic Usage of tail -f